Menawali: The Wada and the surroundings today

 The bell house of the Meneshwar temple houses a six hundred and fifty kilogram bell.
 This bell was captured by Peshwa Bajirao I’s brother, Chimaji Appa, from a cathedral in the Portuguese fort at Bassein.
 Dated 1707, the five-alloy bell bears a bas-relief of Mary carrying the infant Jesus Christ cast into it.

-An ancient tree, with a massive coniform trunk has a platform constructed around it is as old as the Wada itself.
-This tree featured in the Bollywood movie Swades.
-In the movie, the village elders hold a Panchayat on the stone platform around this tree.
+An ancient baobab tree, with a massive coniform trunk stands just outside the wada.
+It has a platform constructed around it and is said to be as old as the Wada itself.
+It is believed to have been brought as a sapling from Africa by travelling traders as a gift.
+This tree was featured in the Bollywood movie Swades, where the village elders hold a Panchayat meeting on the stone platform around this tree.

 Movie location

 Several Bollywood movies have been shot, using the wada as an exotic location, notably, Yudh (Jackie Shroff/Tina Munim), Mrityudand (Madhuri Dixit), Goonj Uthi Shehnai, Jis Desh Mein Ganga Rehta Hain (Govinda), Gangaajal (Ajay Devgan), Sarja (Ajinkya Deo), Bajirao Mastani and Swades (Shahrukh Khan, Gayatri Joshi).
 The film crew of the movie Swades, once camped at the ghat to shoot some footage.
 The crew cleaned and painted the old stone walls of the ghat and the temples.